thenexthub/Codira/docs/HowToGuides/GettingStarted.md

 ### Other IDEs setup

-You can also use other editors and IDEs to work on Swift.
+You can also use other editors and IDEs to work on Codira.

 #### IntelliJ CLion

 CLion supports CMake and Ninja.
-In order to configure it properly, build the swift project first using the `build-script`, then open the `swift` directory with CLion and proceed to project settings (`cmd + ,`).
+In order to configure it properly, build the language project first using the `build-script`, then open the `language` directory with CLion and proceed to project settings (`cmd + ,`).

 In project settings, locate `Build, Execution, Deployment > CMake`.
 You will need to create a new profile named `RelWithDebInfoAssert` (or `Debug` if going to point it at the debug build).
 Enter the following information: